RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/03-Picking-Peaks-&-QC.md

   * Un-autozoom out from best beak: Shift+F11

 ## Step 0) Remove peptides not targeted
-For the MS/MS run on Vantage we supplied a methods file [METHODS FILE NAME]() that indicated a set of peptides/transitions to measure for each protein we wanted to target.
+For the MS/MS run on Vantage we supplied a methods file [Vantage_nanoAcq_geoduckLS_60min_DrM27cm.meth](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/data/SRM/Vantage_nanoAcq_geoduckLS_60min_DrM27cm.meth) that indicated a set of peptides/transitions to measure for each protein we wanted to target.
 Not all the peptides that make up a protein were measured (that would require too much time, and is unnecessary); our standard was to measure 3 peptides per protein, and 3 transitions per peptide, thus 9 transitions per protein.

-When we created our Skyline project file in [Notebook 01]() all proteins' peptides populated on the analyte tree/"Targets" pane.
+When we created our Skyline project file in [Notebook 01](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/notebooks/SRM/01-Create-Skyline-Project.md) all proteins' peptides populated on the analyte tree/"Targets" pane.
 Before analyzing our data, let's remove the unnecessary peptides:

 Open the [SRM Transitions](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/data/SRM/SRM-Transitions.csv) and the SkylineDaily project.
 In the Targets pane of the Skyline project, click on the + sign next to a protein to unfold all peptides.
 You'll notice that a few peptides have a colored dot next to them (red, yellow, or green).
 Those are likely the peptides you targeted.